Shubharajyoti/AI-Portfolio/README.md

 JavaScript

-const apiKey = 'AIzaSyAlxLz-l5C7ZtpKiPmHEiOQrrL3USBZJno'; // Replace with your actual Gemini API key Replace the placeholder with your actual Gemini API key.
+const apiKey = 'Add your API'; // Replace with your actual Gemini API key Replace the placeholder with your actual Gemini API key.

 🌟 Acknowledgements